alokg-812/IIT-Madras/MAD2/Week_1/readme.md

   - Use transpilers (e.g., BabelJS)
   - Package browsers with apps (e.g., Electron)

----

 ### 4. JavaScript Usage and Environment

-- Originally not designed for terminal use
+- Not Originally meant for designed scripting
 - Needs to be embedded in HTML for frontend use
 - Use `Node.js` to run JavaScript from the command line

----

 ### 5. DOM - Document Object Model